 G-60 vs. G-90 Galvanized Steel Panels and their Paint Finishes

 Steel panel coating process is referred to as galvanizing.
 There are two types of galvanized steel panels; G-60 and G-90 steel panels.
 G-60 refers to low-end, lower quality, and low cost galvanized steel, while G-90 is a higher-end, longer lasting grade of galvanized steel.

 G-90 steel panels are also normally finished with a higher-end paint finish such as Kynar 500 as opposed to the cheaper acrylic paints normally used for the low-end G-60 steel panels.

 Note: G-90 steel panels finished with Kynar 500 paint can be used in residential applications, while G-60 panels should only be used for sheds, garages, and on low-end agricultural or industrial applications.

 Corrugated Metal Panels vs. Crimped or Ribbed Metal Roofs

 Corrugated metal panels are not the same as crimped or ribbed metal panel.
 Corrugated metal refers strictly to the U-shaped, or sometimes V-shaped panel sheets.

 The rustic appearance of corrugated metal panels hearkens to the simpler time, or way of life.
 But, the main benefits of corrugate metal panels are their cost effectiveness, durability, and a wide range of available colors and paint finishes.

 Installation and Options

-Corrugated panels tend to be 2 or 3 feet wide and come in varying lengths such as 8 ft. and 12 ft. long metal panel sheets.
+Corrugated metal panels tend to be 2 or 3 feet wide and come in varying lengths such as 8 ft. and 12 ft. long metal panel sheets.
 When covering a roof, panels overlap along their curved line.
 They are then fastened together with metal screws that penetrate not just the two panels, but into the roofing deck.

 Obviously, the metal panels themselves will shed water given the slope of the roof and the fact that metal is not a porous material.
 Yet, with the overlap, a seam is formed and to prevent linking in that tiny gap, caulk is used.

 Covering the entire roof with corrugated metal panels can go rather quickly, especially on a simple gable roof, once the installer has the necessary experience and help from others.